How to Sing High Notes

-- Don’t become too conscious that you’re going to sing high notes.
+Don’t become too conscious when learning how to sing high notes.

 That said, try to begin singing from deep inside, so that pressure rests on the diaphragm rather than the vocal cords (which need to be protected!).
 It generally means breathing in a relaxed manner and letting your throat naturally divert the pressure to the lower side of the chest as you proceed with all kind of notes.

 Closing the eyes may help you concentrate on your singing, in general, and high notes, in particular.

 It may help you to mimic the facial and lip movements of those maestros of high notes.
 Pay attention.
 How do their lip movements transition as they ascend from low notes to the high ones?
 Concentrate on individual words (or even syllables) rather than a complete line.
 Remember that your lips must adopt a different shape when you voice an “O” sound, and yet a different one when it comes to “Ha”.
 The same goes for other particular sounds.

 Don’t sway your head.
 You’re singing a piece of music, remember?
 It simply diverts your attention from the singing to the moving – even though it’s kind of natural for some people to do that when they sing.
 Take special care when you’re dealing with the high notes which ask for special attention from the beginners.
 Any head position you’re comfortable with should do it.

 It’s never a good idea to end up with a hoarse throat because of “over-practicing” some enjoyable high notes.
 The beginners should give themselves – and their precious throats – some breaks when they’re working on the crucial part of singing: high notes.